 - The Federal Trade Commission (FTC): Polices advertising across all media—from print and TV to social media and influencer posts.
 The FTC requires that all objective claims be backed by "competent and reliable scientific evidence."

-Understanding what you can and cannot say is the cornerstone of compliant advertising.
+This is the core of compliant advertising.

-Structure/Function Claims (Permissible)
+You Can: Structure/Function Claims

 - "Calcium builds strong bones."